Qajar art: Poetry

 While female literacy used to be a privilege of elites, many women were enthusiastic admirers and compositors of poetry.
-Under the patronage of Iranian royalty, female poets were promoted, even though society saw women’s writing as a transgressive act.
+Under the patronage of Iranian royalty, female poets were promoted, even though society saw women's writing as a transgressive act.
 It is also considered that Hajji Gawhar Khanum is the first female poet whose poetry has been published under Qajar rule.
-Her poetic inputs date back to the reign of Naser al-Dln Sháh.
+Her poetic inputs date back to the reign of Naser al-Dln Shah.